Sookeyy-12/AntiSpoofing/README.md

 # <center>AntiSpoofing - Datacollection and Training</center>

+<center>⭐ Hi there, if you find this repo useful, could you please consider starring it?
+Thanks! ⭐</center>

 ## Project Overview

 The AntiSpoofing project aims to develop a system for detecting and preventing spoofing attacks.